 Construction-related lane closures limited to ease travel during holiday weekend

-√ Motorists urged to slow down and move over for roadside emergency and maintenance vehicles
+√ Motorists urged to slow down and move over for roadside emergency & maintenance vehicles

-Gov. Andrew Cuomo announced temporary lane closures for road and bridge construction projects on New York state highways will be suspended from 6 a.m.
-Friday, July 2, to 6 a.m.
-Tuesday, July 6, to ease travel throughout the July 4th holiday weekend.
+Gov. Kathy Hochul announced temporary lane closures for road and bridge construction projects on New York state highways will be suspended from 6 a.m.
+Friday, Sept.
+2, to 6 a.m.
+Tuesday, Sept.
+6, to ease travel throughout the Labor Day holiday weekend.

-A press release stated, “Text stops, including park-and-ride facilities, rest stops, service areas and parking areas along state highways, support the state's efforts to reduce distracted driving.
-All text stops will remain open, providing a location where drivers can safely and conveniently use their phones and other mobile devices for calling, texting, navigating and accessing mobile apps.
-Texting while driving is especially dangerous, as it requires motorists to take their eyes off the road, hands off the wheel and mind off driving.
+“Text stops, including park-and-ride facilities, rest stops, service areas and parking areas along state highways support the state's effort to reduce distracted driving.
+All text stops will remain open, providing locations where drivers can safely and conveniently use their phones and other mobile devices for calling, texting, navigating and accessing mobile apps.
+Texting while driving is especially dangerous, as it requires motorists to take their eyes off the road, hands off the wheel and mind off driving.”

-Travelers can check NYSDOT's 511NY before traveling, by calling 5-1-1, visiting the 511 website HERE, or downloading the free 511NY mobile app on iTunes or Google Play.
-The free service allows users to check road conditions, view 2219 traffic cameras and link to air and transit information.
-The app features drive mode, which provides audible alerts along a chosen route while a user is driving, warning them about incidents and construction.
+Travelers can check NYSDOT's 511NY before traveling by calling 5-1-1, visiting the 511 website, or downloading the free 511NY mobile app on iTunes or Google Play.
+The free service allows users to check road conditions, view 2,219 traffic cameras, and link to air and transit information.
+The app features “Drive mode,” which provides audible alerts along a chosen route while a user is driving, warning them about incidents and construction.

 DMV and GTSC remind motorists that “New York State Police and local law enforcement are increasing patrols to target impaired driving through Sept.
 5 as part of the statewide STOP-DWI ‘Drive Sober or Get Pulled Over’ campaign.
 The campaign is designed to reduce alcohol and other drug-related traffic crashes.”